Chapters | Links |

 95 #132

-To the porters, theirs was a living landscape.
+To the porters, theirs is a living landscape.

 95 #133